top of page

 please call or email us to reserve your place.

-Our Meeting dates for 2025 are:
+Our Meeting dates for the 2025/2026 season are:

-20th March 2025
+20th November 2025

 Julie Thomson & Mary Clark, Archive Officers and the Archive Team